 Would you like the chance to find some Jade, do some beach-combing, have fun and maybe do some diving?
 Maybe camping at a beautiful quiet campground away from everything is what you’re looking for, if so then this outing is for you.
 Ken at Channel Islands Dive Adventures has planned these trips many times before for a local dive club he has been in for about 25 years and they were always so much fun he has decided to finally plan one for CIDA.

 All campsites are by reservation only 6 months in advance at a cost of $35.00 per night.
-The campground fills fast so reserve your site ASAP starting on February 16, 2018.
+The campground fills fast so reserve your site ASAP starting early February 2019.
 You can reserve online at www.recreation.gov .
-Ken is going to try for a site close to #13.
-The sites close to #13 along the mountain have lots of grass plus some are VERY large and private.
+Ken is going to try for a site along the road past site #13 .
+The sites along the road next to the mountains have lots of grass plus some are VERY large and private.
 You can have up to 6-8 people and 2 vehicles on each site.
 Reservations includes 1 vehicle and additional vehicles are $10.00 per night.
 Trailers, tents trailers, campers and small motor homes are allowed.
 We will plan on a potluck on Sat. night so bring something to share if you would like to participate.
 There is usually more food then we can eat and it’s always GOOD.

 The coast close to Plaskett Creek is great for beach-combing and diving, if weather permits.
 For diving, we will be diving Jade Cove, about ¼ mile South of the campsite.
 The access to the cove from the highway is partially strenuous, but very much worth it (just take it slow).
 There is a dirt trail/path that zig zags down leading down to Jade Cove, where hopefully we will find some nice pieces of Jade.
 Even beach-combing here can produce some nice pieces of Jade and at any rate it is just a beautiful place to be.
 There are no air fill locations nearby so you must come prepared if you wish to dive.
 If you do not want to dive bring some snorkeling gear or just sift through the rocks on shore.

-Pictures from our previous Jade Cove trip in Sept.
-2017
+Pictures from our Jade Cove trip in Sept.
+2017 and August 2018